 Why and how I developed the RACE marketing planning framework

-The idea behind the RACE marketing planning model is to provide a simple structure for companies to develop a digital marketing or multichannel communications plan which meets the challenges of reaching and engaging online audiences to prompt conversion to online or offline sales.
+The idea behind the RACE marketing planning model is to provide a simple structure for companies to develop a digital marketing or omnichannel communications plan which meets the challenges of reaching and engaging online audiences to prompt conversion to online or offline sales.
+It is structured around the classic marketing funnel with the goals shown in this diagram.

 I developed RACE since, through many years of helping businesses fathom out how to adapt to the opportunities of digital marketing, I often found out that businesses didn’t have a planned, strategic approach to digital marketing.
 More recently, our research at Smart Insights has similarly shown that approach half of businesses didn’t have a digital marketing plan.